 Re: Jeremiah 33:17 “For thus says the Lord: ‘David shall never lack a man to sit on the throne of the house of Israel.”
-Is Jeremiah 33:17 a prophecy of Jesus’ rule during the Millennium (not something to be taken literal regarding David and his descendants, as David does not currently have a descendant on the throne)?
+Is Jeremiah 33:17 a prophecy of Jesus’ rule during the Millennium (not something to be taken literally regarding David and his descendants, as David does not currently have a descendant on the throne)?
 When was the Davidic line ended?
 When will it re-start?
 I believe that I heard a popular Bible teacher state that King David himself (literally) will rule for a time after we are resurrected….is this possible?

 In 2 Sam 7:16 God promised David that his throne would last forever.
 This established the Davidic line as Israel’s royal line from which future kings would come.
 But in Jeremiah 22:28-30 God declared that the Davidic kings had become so wicked that He would not allow them to continue.
 This caused the Davidic line to be cursed and the current king, Jehoiachin, became the last one.
 This happened just before the Babylonian captivity in the 6th Century BC.